 Applications for tax exemption under section 13(12) on the foreign-sourced income which do not fall within the scenarios can be made to the Ministry of Finance before the foreign income is received in Singapore.

-Applications should be made using the following form:
+Applications should can be obtained from the following link

-For more details, please refer to the information and e-tax guides found at IRAS' website.
+For more details on claiming the tax exemption under the FSIE regime, please refer to the information and e-tax guides found at IRAS' website.